-2 Function specifications
+2 Routine specifications

-This section comprises individual descriptions of the functions covered by the present document, in aphabetical order.
+This section comprises individual descriptions of the routines covered by the present document, in aphabetical order.

-Arguments are nearly always of type double.
-In a few cases (always with names beginning I-N) they are int.
-Status values returned as a function value are always int.
+Arguments are nearly always of type DOUBLE PRECISION.
+In a few cases (always with names beginning I-N) they are INTEGER.